Hakeem Olajuwon: College career

 Olajuwon returned from that summer a different player.
 He was nicknamed "the Dream" during his basketball career after he dunked so effortlessly that his college coach said it "looked like a dream."
 He and his teammates (including Clyde Drexler) formed what was dubbed "Phi Slama Jama", the first slam-dunking "fraternity", so named because of its above-the-rim prowess.
 In his sophomore and junior years he helped the Cougars advance to consecutive NCAA championship games, where they lost to North Carolina State on a last-second tip-in in 1983 and a Patrick Ewing-led Georgetown team in 1984.
 He averaged 13.9 points, 11.4 rebounds, and 5.1 blocks in 1982–83 and 16.8 points, 13.5 rebounds, and 5.6 blocks in 1983–84.
-Olajuwon won the 1983 NCAA Tournament Player of the Year award.
+Olajuwon was voted the NCAA Tournament Most Outstanding Player in 1983, when he was also named the Helms Foundation Player of the Year.

-After the 1983–84 season, Olajuwon debated whether to stay in college or declare early for the NBA draft.
-At that time, before the NBA Draft Lottery was introduced in 1985, the first pick was awarded by coin flip.
+After the 1983–84 season, when he was named a consensus first-team All-American, Olajuwon debated whether to stay in college or declare early for the NBA draft.
+At that time, before the NBA draft lottery was introduced in 1985, the first pick was awarded by coin flip.
 Olajuwon recalled: "I really believed that Houston was going to win the coin flip and pick the first draft choice, and I really wanted to play in Houston so I had to make that decision (to leave early)."
 His intuition proved correct, and the toss placed Houston ahead of the Portland Trail Blazers.
 Olajuwon was selected first overall by the Rockets in the 1984 NBA draft.

 In his autobiography Living the Dream, Olajuwon mentions an intriguing draft trade offered to the Rockets that would have sent Clyde Drexler and the number two pick in the 1984 NBA draft from Portland in exchange for Ralph Sampson.
-Had the Rockets made the deal, Olajuwon states the Rockets could have selected Jordan with the number two pick to play alongside Olajuwon and Drexler, who had established chemistry playing together during their Phi Slama Jama days in college.
+Had the Rockets made the deal, Olajuwon states the Rockets could have selected Michael Jordan with the number two pick to play alongside Olajuwon and Drexler, who had established chemistry playing together during their Phi Slama Jama days in college.
 Sportswriter Sam Smith speculates that such a trade "would have changed league history and maybe the entire Michael Jordan legend."
 From 1991 to 1998, every NBA championship team included either Jordan or Olajuwon; furthermore, at least one of Drexler, Jordan, and Olajuwon was involved in every NBA Finals from 1990 to 1998.